Kureshy/Multi-Health-Classification/paper/Documents/paper.md

 ## Check results
-All models’ overall scores are pretty high: 93%--96% while there’s no champion forever since data are shuffled for each and every run.
+All models’ overall scores are pretty high: 93% - 96% while there’s no champion forever since data are shuffled for each and every run.

-## The dataset is from kaggle.
-While:
+## Btw:
-I use different models.
+I test RandomForestClassifier, KNeighborsClassifier, GaussianNB and SGDClassifieruse, together with LogisticRegression and SupportVectorMachine, all of them achieve 93% - 96%.
+I keep the former four while drop the latter two since others use them.

-I use all models in one shot so that it’s code-efficient and it’s easy for model comparison.
+I use the former four models in one shot so that it’s code-efficient and it’s easy for model comparison.